 - Check your delivery against what you need (original quote- invoice) to make sure all is there. - We recommend masking all tile lines etc first, rather than using your eye. - Select an area where you can mix materials (On flattened carton, old sheets) away from the pool edge and traffic areas.
-Often the shallow end of the pool works well. - Pour ALL the Hardener (Small tin) into the Resin (Big tin), there's plenty of room. - Hand mix with the stirrer provided.
-Use slow steady action mixing up from the bottom and try not to get onto the upper insides of the tin. - Do not entrain air as this will cause aeration leading to porosity of the cured coating. (see the on line video for more detail IB)
+Often the shallow end of the pool works well. - Pour the content of part A (Polymer) and part B (Hardener) into a 7L pail. - Power mix with the stirrer, max 600 rpm.
+Use slow steady action mixing up from the bottom and try not to get onto the upper insides of the tin. - Do not entrain air as this will cause aeration leading to porosity of the cured coating. (see the online video for more detail) - Mix for about 3 4 mins, scraping sides and bottom to get a completely homogenous mix. - Use immediately, don't wait.
+No induction period. - Pour about half into your roller tray or other vessel to apply from.